Uberi/speech_recognition/reference/pocketsphinx.rst

 Building PocketSphinx-Python from source
 ----------------------------------------

-For Windows, it is recommended to install the precompiled Wheel packages.
+For Windows, it is recommended to install the precompiled Wheel packages in the ``third-party`` directory.
 These are provided because building Pocketsphinx on Windows requires a lot of work, and can take hours to download and install all the surrounding software.

 For Linux and other POSIX systems (like OS X), you'll want to build from source.
 It should take less than two minutes on a fast machine.